Electronic Journal of Combinatorics: Current

 Since 2013, one of the editors-in-chief has been designated the Chief Editorial Officer.
-The present officer is Richard Brualdi.
+The present officer is Ian Wanless.

 Past

 The following people have been editors-in-chief of the Electronic Journal of Combinatorics:

 Dynamic surveys

 In addition to publishing normal articles, the journal also contains a class of articles called Dynamic Surveys that are not assigned to volumes and can be repeatedly updated by the authors.

 Open access

-Since its inception, the journal has been diamond-model open access, charging no fees to either authors or readers.
+Since its inception, the journal has operated under the diamond-model open access model, charging no fees to either authors or readers.
+It is a founding member of the Free Journal Network.

 Copyright

 Since its inception, the journal has left copyright of all published material with its authors.
 Instead, authors provide the journal with an irrevocable licence to publish and agree that any further publication of the material acknowledges the journal.
 Since 2018, authors have been strongly encouraged to release their articles under a Creative Commons license.